altanner/graphical-data-apps/site-build/content/posts/05widgets.md

 Well done on making your first interactive widget-display pair!
 Learning how to use widgets to hold variables, and layout elements to display them, is a core skill in data app development.

-## Widgets and charts
+## Widgets and visuals
 In the previous section we created a chart.
-This has some basic interactivity built-in, for example it can be zoomed and scaled, and it offers buttons to download PDF versions of the chart we have created.
+This has some basic interactivity built-in, for example it can be zoomed and scaled, and it offers buttons to download PDFs of the chart we have created.
 We also saw how the chart itself is built through a series of parameters.
-So far, we have assigned static values ("hard-coded") the chart parameters, for example we assigned the x-axis data to "HDI index" with the parameter `x="HDI index"`.
+So far, we manually assigned values ("hard-coded") to the chart parameters, for example we assigned the x-axis data to the "HDI index" column of the dataframe, with the parameter `x="HDI index"`.
 We can instead assign a variable to this parameter - ie, **we can set the value of a widget to be the parameter of a chart**.

 You might have noticed that our dataset contains year information.
 We asked Plotly to use the entire dataframe as the data to plot, and this resulted in a strange chart where each country has multiple datapoints plotted, one for each year.
-We are going to fix this, by setting a widget to control which year the chart will display. **we can improve the chart using a widget to chose what year to display**.
+We are going to fix this, by setting a widget to control which year the chart will display.

 ### A widget to control the chart
-As in the example above, we need to create a variable using a widget, and control the interface with that variable.
-Years are integers, and we want to be able to select any integer between 1998 and 2018.
+Years are integers, and our data spans 1998 to 2018.
+So, we need a widget to be able to select any of those integers.
 A perfect widget for this is a [slider](https://docs.streamlit.io/library/api-reference/widgets).

-As with all of our widgets for this data app, we are going to put it in the sidebar - so be sure to put widget-assignment code inside the block starting `with st.sidebar:`.
+As with all of our widgets for this data app, we are going to put it in the sidebar - so be sure to put widget-assignment code *inside* the block starting `with st.sidebar:`.
 To create our slider, we add:

 ```Python
     year_widget = st.slider(